wikipedia.org

 Abstract -- The invention

-described here offers a more effective method of ornithopter flight
+described here offers a more effective method of ornithopter

-control.
+flight control.
 To accomplish this, the ornithopter has dual

 microprocessor-controlled drive systems for flapping the wings

 independently of each other.
-Various wing movements can cause the
+Various wing movements can cause

 DRIVING

-MECHANISM OF ORNITHOPTER HAVING IMPROVED FLYING EFFICIENCY TO ENABLE
+MECHANISM OF ORNITHOPTER HAVING IMPROVED FLYING EFFICIENCY

-FACILITATING FLAPPING MOTION
+CONNECTING RODS AND FACILITATING FLAPPING MOTION

 KR20050011646

-Inventor(s): CHANG JO
+Inventor(s): CHANG JO WON

-Abstract -- PURPOSE: A driving
+Abstract -- PURPOSE: A

-reducing a load applied to connecting rods and facilitating a flapping
+deceleration ratio, reducing a load applied to connecting rods

-motion of a wing segment, to reduce sizes of the wing segment and to
+reduce sizes of the wing segment and to extend a set time of

-extend a set time of the ornithopter, thereby improving flying
+the ornithopter, thereby improving flying efficiency and

-efficiency and performance.
+performance.
 CONSTITUTION: The driving mechanism of an

-ornithopter comprises: a motor(21); a first decelerating gear(23) and
+ornithopter comprises: a motor(21); a first decelerating

-second decelerating gears(24) connected to a motor shaft gear, the
+gear(23) and second decelerating gears(24) connected to a

-second decelerating gears(24) having connecting rods(26) symmetrically
+motor shaft gear, the second decelerating gears(24) having

-disposed to be connected to both wing segments and inducing smooth
+both wing segments and inducing smooth vertical motion; and a

-vertical motion; and a shaft center(29) and a trailing edge joint(29A)
+shaft center(29) and a trailing edge joint(29A) about which

-about which the wing segments perform flapping motions.
+the wing segments perform flapping motions.

 REMOTELY

-CONTROLLED ORNITHOPTER
+CONTROLLED ORNITHOPTER CAPABLE OF INDUCING APPROPRIATE

-CAPABLE OF INDUCING APPROPRIATE FLAPPING MOTION AND HAVING REDUCED WING
+FLAPPING MOTION AND HAVING REDUCED WING SIZE BY IMPROVING

-SIZE BY IMPROVING FLYING EFFICIENCY AND INCREASING FLIGHT
+FLYING EFFICIENCY AND INCREASING FLIGHT MANEUVERABILITY

 KR20050011645